-To impress your friends on Christmas and New Year’s Eve (and every subsequent celebration thereafter), here’s everything you need to know about champagne, from blending to harvesting and dosing.
+To impress your friends on New Year’s Eve (and every subsequent celebration thereafter), here’s everything you need to know about champagne, from blending to harvesting and dosing.

 Unlike Burgundy, where we have always tried to isolate the terroirs according to taste, in Champagne we mix it all together.
 Certainly, as in Burgundy, we identify by areas (côte des Blancs, Montagne de Reims, etc.), by villages (Cuis, Bouzy, Cramant, etc.), by fields often.
 The aim is not to isolate but to enrich by addition.
 In large Champagne maisons, a hundred or so vintages from different origins sometimes mix to produce a cutvée.
 The young wine brings freshness and the oldest, the so-called reserve wines, give roundness and bouquet.
 The production of vintage wines, with the year of harvest on the label, represents less than 10% of total volume produced.